U.S. flag

 Management

-There are no published treatment or surveillance guidelines for Schmid metaphyseal chondrodysplasia (SMCD).
+No clinical practice management guidelines for Schmid metaphyseal chondrodysplasia (SMCD) have been published.
+In the absence of published guidelines, the following recommendations are based on the authors' personal experience managing individuals with this disorder.
 Management should emphasize multidisciplinary care and a considered approach to surgical intervention when appropriate.

 Evaluations Following Initial Diagnosis